 In the main CMS side navigation, find and click on Emails.

 When you open up the Emails tool, you will see three tabs: Regular and Welcome.

 These are the emails that you create to send about on any subject or for any reason.
 For example, this could be a weekly email to the entire parish containing a link to download this weeks’ bulletin, or could be an email targeted only to parents of children participating in PREP.

-The Welcome email is the automated email that is sent to individuals when a new Tilma account is created by a parish.
-This might be if a Tilma admin sets up an account on a parishioner’s behalf, or as a result of making many accounts as a result of importing a CSV of parishioner names, email addresses, and, optionally, giving envelope numbers.
-Go to Import CSV List for more about importing your list of parishioners.
+The Welcome email is the automated email that is sent to individuals when a new Tilma account is created by an organization.
+This might be if a Tilma admin sets up an account on a user’s behalf, or as a result of making many accounts as a result of importing a CSV of user names, email addresses, and, optionally, giving envelope numbers (parish).
+Go to Import CSV List for more about importing your list of users.

-The content in the body of this email can be modified to suit the needs of each parish.
+The content in the body of this email can be modified to suit the needs of each organization.

-In the Ad Hoc tab, there two sub-tabs:
+In the Regular tab, there two sub-tabs: Drafts and Sent.

 In Drafts, you will see a list, or index, of all emails in the process of being drafted and not yet sent.
 You can click on an existing draft to open it up and continue editing so it can be queued up to be sent.